• Home

 • Nets or bug jars (optional)

-Tip: You also have the option to laminate your scavenger hunt and reuse the sheet for multiple walks.
+You can laminate your scavenger hunt to reuse the sheet for multiple walks.
+This works especially well for a classroom or summer camp activity.

 Discussion Points